Supreme Court of Justice of Costa Rica: History

 In 1851, Juan Rafael Mora Porras decreed the Statutory Law of the Judicial Power, that established the organization of justice and the means for legal authority to be conducted by means of election.
 The Constitution of 1859, summoned by the President Jose Maria Montealegre Fernandez, created a new position of Co-judge, that is today known as a Substitute Magistrate.

 In the military coup of 1869, President José María Castro Madriz was overthrown, which provided the background to a revised new political constitution.
 The Court was divided in two Chambers: First and Second, and the number of magistrates temporarily increased to nine.
-The ascendancy of the general Tomás Guardia Gutiérrez to the Presidency in 1871, saw the writing of a new constitution.
+The ascendancy of the general Tomás Guardia Gutiérrez to the presidency in 1871, saw the writing of a new constitution.
 It established that the Judicial Power of Costa Rica would be operated by the Supreme Court of Justice and other courts that the law established.
 In future, the Court would be divided into two Chambers under the responsibility of a president, the number of magistrates returned to seven and a public prosecutor was introduced.
 In addition, the election of the magistrates were arranged on behalf of the Legislative Assembly of Costa Rica.

 The Statutory law of Courts in 1887 established for the first time the independence of the Judicial Power.
 There was an attempt to change the Constitution in 1917, but Francisco Aguilar Barquero, president in 1919-1920 was able to keep the 1871 constitution intact in the aftermath.

-On 6 September 1937 the Statutory law of the Judicial Power was approved, which reaffirmed Principle Autonomy and established for the first time the division of the Supreme Court of Justice with a Chamber of Annulment, a Civilian Chamber and a Penitentiary Chamber.
+On 6 September 1937 the Statutory law of the Judicial Power was approved, which reaffirmed the principle of autonomy and established for the first time the division of the Supreme Court of Justice with a Chamber of Annulment, a Civilian Chamber and a Penitentiary Chamber.
 The number of magistrates increased to eleven.
 In 1940 the Court was reorganized again in four Courts of appeals, two civilians, two penitentiaries and one of annulment.
 From that moment it was conformed the Court to 17 magistrates.
 In 1948, there was an attempt to restore the Political Constitution of 1871, but on 7 November 1949 the Constituent Assembly drew up the revised Constitution that exists today.

 Later, there were series of singular innovations in judicial organization.
 For example, a new Penal Code was introduced and two years later, a Code of Penal Procedures.
 With the reform of article 177 of the Political Constitution on 25 October 1956, the Judicial Power obtained economic independence of the others.
 On 30 April 1980, the Legislative assembly approved the Law of Reorganization of the Supreme Court of Justice to improve its organization and the distribution of the work.